spark423/pldi2025-artifact/README.md

 (3) When not running under RNE (round-to-nearest-ties-to-even), RLIBM does not produce correctly rounded results for all inputs, for all FP representations with up to 32-bits, and for all standard rounding modes, for several elementary functions (claimed in Table 1).

-(4) On average, OurLibm functions are faster than RLIBM's implementations with explicit rounding mode setting via fegetround/fesetround (claimed in Figure 7).
+(4) On average, our functions are faster than RLIBM's implementations with explicit rounding mode setting via fegetround/fesetround (claimed in Figure 7).

 ---
 ## Installation guide: